Jgcallero/gokerb/README.md

 About
 -----
 This is a go library for kerberos V5.
+This library has consolidated all of the forks of this repository and will continue to do so to provide the most complete service.
+With time it shall be expanded to have better documentation and complete functionality.

 [![Build Status][1]][2] [![GoDoc](https://godoc.org/github.com/jgcallero/gokerb?status.png)](https://godoc.org/github.com/jgcallero/gokerb)